michaelspatrick/osmetrics/README.md

     mysql> SOURCE /path/to/install_plugins.sql

 #### Verify Installation
+If all went well, you should see several new plugins available.
+Just make sure the status is "ACTIVE."

     mysql> SHOW PLUGINS;
     +-----------------------------+----------+--------------------+----------------------------+---------+
     | Name                        | Status   | Type               | Library                    | License |